RohanLone/Portfolio/index.md

 * Built CNN model using Tensorflow that detects plant and it's disease
 * Dataset contains 80K+ images of healthy and diseased crop leaf.
+* Achieved Gold medal for notebook on kaggle
 * Used different pre-trained model to implement transfer learning.
 * Used different Data Augmentation techniques.
 * Achieved 99% accuracy.